jlmcgraw/network_sankey/readme.md

   - For MaCOS, its included BPF utility will allow you to capture packets as a regular user
 - create/activate a venv
 - pip install -r requirements.txt
+- pip install ipywidgets  # needed for live updating with the --dash flag

 ### Live mode